 Our very name means love.
 We choose to show God's love through simple, tangible acts of service.
 Amor demonstrates to the poor the same grace we have all received through Jesus.
-We are committed to be like Christ as we:
+Our mission statement is:

 When Amor Ministries began in 1980, the poorest families sent their children away to orphanages because they could not provide for them.
 Rather than being full of children without parents, orphanages cared for kids whose parents loved them so much, that they were sent away to provide for their general needs.
 After learning this Amor’s Founders’ decided to change it.
 So, for the last thirty three years, Amor Ministries’ main purpose was and continues to be to provide adequate housing for needy families in order to keep families together!
 Amor Ministries does more than just make life easier for a family in need, we open hearts to truly see the grace and love of Jesus by providing security, safety, and stability.

 Amor started its ministry in 1980 by building with families in need in Mexico.
 The need there is still great and Amor will always be there to serve the people.
 We believe that Mexico is our neighbor and we know that we are called to love our neighbors.

 South Africa is a beautiful country that has seen much tragedy.
 When you serve with us South Africa not only will you help bring restoration to the families you serve, but you will be a part of continuing the process of healing and restoration throughout the whole country.

 Amor meets the tangible needs of the poor as a vehicle to share the love of Jesus with families and keep them together.
 We do this by providing homes, as well as food, clothing, backpacks filled with school supplies, Christmas presents, winter relief items like blankets and jackets, and water filters.